Porsche 911 (classic): 2.0-litre / O, A and B series (1964–1969)

 One of the first 82 production Type 901 (Note: Note the elongated fuel filler door.
 This door was round-shaped on the prototypes built.
 Also the Porsche crest on hubcaps, moulding under the door, and bumper overriders were last-minute additions.)

 The initial series became known as the O series, produced until July 1967, and the MY1968 911s as the A series, followed by the MY1969 B series.
-These earliest editions of the 911 had Typ 901/01 an air-cooled, rear-mounted, all-aluminium-alloy, 2.0 L (1,991 cc) 130 PS SOHC flat-six boxer engine, which has almost no parts interchangeability to the 356's four-cylinder pushrod 1.6L, or the 2.0L DOHC unit.
+These earliest editions of the 911 had Typ 901/01 an air-cooled, rear-mounted, all-aluminium-alloy, 1991 cc 130 PS SOHC flat-six boxer engine, which has almost no parts interchangeability to the 356's four-cylinder pushrod 1.6L, or the 2.0L DOHC unit.
 It was mated to a five-speed manual "Type 901" transmission.
 The car had 2+2 seating, though the rear was very small, like the 356.
 The styling was by Ferdinand "Butzi" Porsche, son of Ferdinand "Ferry" Porsche.
 Erwin Komenda, the leader of the Porsche car body construction department, was responsible for the engineering aspects of the new chassis/body, incorporating the new engine, transmission, steering, and suspension into the monocoque.